rweather/skinny-c/README.md

-The algorithm author's [web site](https://sites.google.com/site/skinnycipher/) provides a [reference implementation](https://sites.google.com/site/skinnycipher/downloads/skinny_reference.c) in C, but it isn't terribly efficient - it is intended to be *correct* to make the algorithm easier to analyze.
+The algorithm author's [web site](https://sites.google.com/site/skinnycipher/) provides a [reference implementation](https://sites.google.com/site/skinnycipher/downloads/skinny_reference.c) in C, but it isn't terribly efficient - it is intended to be *correct* to make the algorithm easier to analyse.
 And that's OK.

 This repository provides an alternative implementation in ISO C99 that is designed for efficient operation on 32-bit and 64-bit platforms.